holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     ssh-copy-id "you@your_server -p [your non default port]"

 This will copy the public key straight into the `~/.ssh/authorized_keys` file on your_server.
-You may be prompted to type `yes` if it is the first time you have connected to the server, that the authenticity of the server you are trying to connect to can not be established and you want to continue.
-Remember I mentioned this above in the [Establishing your SSH Servers Key Fingerprint](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-establishing-your-ssh-servers-key-fingerprint) section?
-Make sure you check the servers Key Fingerprint and do not just blindly accept it, this is where our security solutions break down... due to human defects.
+You may be prompted to type `yes` if it is the first time you have connected to the server, that the authenticity of the server you are trying to connect to cannot be established and you want to continue.
+I mentioned this above in the [Establishing your SSH Servers Key Fingerprint](#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-establishing-your-ssh-servers-key-fingerprint) section.
+Make sure you check the servers Key Fingerprint and do not just blindly accept it, this is where our security solutions break down due to human defects.

-Also make sure the following permissions and ownership on the server are correct:
+Also, make sure the following permissions and ownership on the server are correct:

 {#vps-countermeasures-disable-remove-services-harden-what-is-left-ssh-key-pair-authentication-ssh-perms}
 {linenos=off, lang=Bash}